Autumn Term 2 2023

 Children built on their links from RE this term and their understanding of God as a Trinity by asking His Holy Spirit to comfort and bring peace to those people fighting wars.
 We have really enjoyed decorating our prayer table with poppies prayers to help us remember all those who have died in war.
 During worship, we took part in a 2 minute silence to remember those who have lost their lives and thought of those who have fought for our country and continue to do so today.
 We used our virtue of hope to make our own prayers to think of peace and hope for the future.

-Our new unit of learning is Mysteries and we started by recalling all the mysterious elements of the bible stories we had read last half-term.
-We learnt to wonder about our faith and will continue this skill this half-term.
+Our new unit of learning is Mysteries and we started by thinking about the meaning of the word mystery and that some things about the world are a mystery that make us wonder how or why.
+Children were able to recalling all the mysterious elements of the bible stories we had read last half-term.

 This week’s learning was all about the Trinity.
-We started by thinking about ourselves as three things; members of Year 2 sisters/brothers/daughters/sons, tennis/footballers/ballet dancers etc. We then talked to our talking partners about who God is and shared our ideas on a flipchart.
+We started by thinking about ourselves as three things; members of Year 2 sisters/brothers/daughters/sons, tennis/footballers/ballet dancers etc. We then talked to our talking partners about who God is and shared our ideas.

 We then thought about how we address God, “In the name of the Father, Son and Holy Spirit”.
 We looked at and discussed various illustrations of the Trinity before drawing and describing our own.

 This week we have been looking at the story of the annunciation reflecting on what the Angel Gabriel said to Mary and Joseph.
 Year 2’s enjoyed a practical hot seating activity where the children were able to work collaboratively and take it in turns to be Mary or the angel to ask and answer questions about the Annunciation.

 We used our reading and comprehension skills to read about the Annunciation and also spent time looking at pieces of art that depict the annunciation to consolidate further our learning of this key event.
 The children were able to look for similarities and differences when comparing the artwork and were able to rank them in order of their own preferences!